voidiz/home-server/README.md

 - sonarr `:8989`
 - radarr `:7878`
 - bazarr `:6767`
+- pihole `:5089`
+- traefik `:8080`

-They can also be accessed through hostnames broadcasted over mDNS.
-This is done by adding `.local` to the service name.
-E.g., `jellyfin.local` for the jellyfin web ui.
-The hostnames can be changed by changing the values in `docker-compose.yml` and `services/mdns-publisher.sh`.
+They can also be accessed through hostnames resolved by Pi-hole.
+This is done by adding `.raspi` to the service name.
+E.g., `jellyfin.raspi` for the jellyfin web ui.
+The hostnames can be changed by changing the values in `docker-compose.yml` and the DNS records in pi-hole.

 ## other
 ### configuring omx (hardware encoding/decoding on rpi 3/4)